Back Injury Compensation Claims – Back Injury at Work & Back Injury after Car Accident – Back Injury Workers Compensation

 For more details, please check out this blog on back injury at work what to do.

-For workers comp back injury, you can claim loss of income, and statutory expenses which include medical expenses, accommodation expenses, travel expenses and rehabilitation expenses.
+For workers comp back injury, you can claim loss of income, and statutory expenses which include medical expenses (Any medical expenses associated with treatment, recovery and rehabilitation), accommodation expenses, travel expenses and rehabilitation expenses.

 For workcover payouts for back injuries, the maximum amount that can be claimed for permanent incapacity is as follows: